-The EA National Dressage Selectors will select the Australian representatives for the FEI World Breeding Federation for Sport Horses (WBSSH) World Breeding Championships for Young Dressage Horses based on merit and with reference to any EA Selection Policy, and in addition to the rules of the FEI/World Rules, in corporation with Breeding Federation for Sport Horses.
-In particular, horses must be registered with a stud book recognised by the the WBFSH.
+The EA National Dressage Selectors will select the Australian representatives for the FEI World Breeding Championships for Young Dressage Horses based on merit and with reference to any EA Selection Policy and in addition to the rules of the FEI/World Breeding Federation for Sport Horses.
+In particular, horses must be registered at birth with a stud book recognised by the WBFSH recognised breed society.